 IRL currently maintains 22 active and 114 in-process portals.
 Below are some of our recently discovered portals.

 All IRL Lab Assistants must take the following New Employee Orientation

 First off, we’d like to orient you to the history of IRL.

 The Interdimensional Research Laboratory was founded in 2012, but our portal science goes all the way back to ancient times, as many cultures around the globe sought interdimensional travel.

-Artifacts found across the globe and dating to a range of several millennia indicate an awareness of the not only the possibility of the existence of the multiverse, but also the form that the portals would take.
+Artifacts found across the globe and dating to a range of several millennia indicate an awareness of not only the possibility of the multiverse, but also the form that the portals would take.